Performance Improvement Plan: Everything You Need to Know

 - Check in consistently: Communicate with your manager on a regular basis.
 Confirm that you're making progress, and ask for confirmation that you're on track.

 If you need help with performance improvement plans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.